 Murder by means of poison is a category A felony in Nevada.
 The punishment includes:

-- Life in Nevada State Prison with no parole, OR
+- Life in prison with no parole, OR

-- Life in Nevada State Prison with the possibility of parole after 20 years, OR
+- Life in prison with the possibility of parole after 20 years, OR

 Note that the court may not impose death unless the jury finds aggravating circumstances in the case that outweigh all the mitigating circumstances.
 Aggravating circumstances are facts that make the defendant seem more blameworthy (such as if he tortured the victims).
 In contrast, mitigating factors make the defendant seem less blameworthy (such as if the defendant had an abusive childhood).

-Otherwise, poisoning animals is a gross misdemeanor in Nevada carrying up to 364 days in jail and/or up to $2,000 in fines.
-The judge may also impose restitution in Nevada.
+Otherwise, poisoning animals is a gross misdemeanor carrying up to 364 days in jail and/or up to $2,000 in fines.
+The judge may also impose restitution.

 Arrested for poisoning in Nevada?
 Call an attorney …

-If you or a loved one is facing charges for “poisoning food, water, drinks, or medicine” in Nevada, contact our Las Vegas criminal defense lawyers to discuss your options for free.
+If you or a loved one is facing charges for “poisoning food, water, drinks, or medicine” in Nevada, contact our Las Vegas criminal defense lawyers to discuss your options.
 We may be able to win a reduction or dismissal of your charges so your record stays clean.
-(For cases in California, please visit our page on Penal Code 347 PC – Poisoning food, water or medicine in California.)
+(For cases in California, please visit our page on Penal Code 347 PC.)

 We represent clients throughout Nevada, including Las Vegas, Henderson, Washoe County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.